MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-sweep-in-pipeline.md

 The example first loads the `train_component_func` defined in the *train.yml* file.
 To create the `train_model`, the code adds the `c_value`, `kernel`, and `coef0` hyperparameters into the search space.
 The `sweep_step` defines the `primary_metric`, `sampling_algorithm`, and other parameters.

-[!notebook-python[] (~/azureml-examples-main/sdk/python/jobs/pipelines/1c_pipeline_with_hyperparameter_sweep/pipeline_with_hyperparameter_sweep.ipynb?name=enable-sweep)]
+[!Notebook-python[] (~/azureml-examples-main/sdk/python/jobs/pipelines/1c_pipeline_with_hyperparameter_sweep/pipeline_with_hyperparameter_sweep.ipynb?name=enable-sweep)]

 ---

->[!NOTE]
->Make sure to log the metrics in the trial component source code with exactly the same names as the `primary_metric` value in the pipeline file.
-This example uses `mlflow.autolog()`, which is the recommended way to track machine learning experiments.
-For more information about MLflow, see [Track ML experiments and models with MLflow](./how-to-use-mlflow-cli-runs.md).

 After you submit this pipeline job, Azure Machine Learning runs the `trial` component multiple times to sweep over hyperparameters, based on the search space and limits you defined in the `sweep_step`.
-See [CLI (v2) sweep job YAML schema](reference-yaml-job-sweep.md) for the full sweep job schema.
+For the full sweep job schema, see [CLI (v2) sweep job YAML schema](reference-yaml-job-sweep.md).

 ## Check a pipeline job with sweep step in studio

-After you submit a pipeline job, the SDK or CLI widget gives you a web URL link to the pipeline graph view in the Azure Machine Learning studio UI.
+After you submit a pipeline job, the SDK or CLI widget gives you a web URL link to the pipeline graph in the Azure Machine Learning studio UI.

 To details of the sweep step, double click the sweep step in the pipeline graph, select the **Child jobs** tab in the details panel, and then select the child job.